Tornado outbreak of April 2–3, 1956: Saugatuck–Gibson–Graafschap–Holland, Michigan

+A home in Saugatuck before and after the tornado.

-This violent tornado was the first member of a long-lived, destructive family.
-It and the Hudsonville–Standale F5 are officially listed as a single, long-tracked, continuous tornado with a 58.8 mi path, but were retrospectively and separately determined by Thomas P. Grazulis and the National Weather Service to have been a family of two or more tornadoes, one of which was a 9 mi F4 (possibly an F5 as well) and the other a 48 mi F5, the latter being the most recent F5 tornado on record in Michigan.
-The first tornado may have passed through or near Gibson and Graafschap, lifted near Holland, and passed aloft over Zeeland Charter Township before reforming into and touching down as a second tornado just east of town.
-This second tornado then continued northeast before lifting a short distance north of Trufant.
+This violent tornado was the first violent tornado in Michigan that day.
+It and the Hudsonville–Standale F5 are officially listed as a single, long-tracked, continuous tornado with a 58.8 mi path, but were retrospectively and separately determined by Thomas P. Grazulis and the National Weather Service of which one was a 9 mi F4 and the other a 48 mi F5, the latter being the most recent F5 tornado on record in Michigan.
+The first tornado may have passed through or near Gibson and Graafschap, lifted in south Holland, and passed aloft over Zeeland Charter Township.

-The first member of the family developed over Lake Michigan and moved ashore a short distance south of Oval Beach, damaging a CBU building and several summer houses at Camp Gray.
+A tornado developed over Lake Michigan and moved ashore a short distance south of Oval Beach, damaging a CMU building and several summer houses at Camp Gray.
 Heading north-northeastward, it passed near Mount Baldhead, wrecking a wooden beachfront home.
 An old, well-constructed, anchor-bolted lighthouse, fastened by a dozen iron pylons, was leveled, along with a trio of outbuildings and a cabin; all the pylons at the lighthouse were snapped or dislodged, indicating F4 winds.
 The tornado crossed part of the present-day Saugatuck Dunes State Park.
 Along the rest of its path, the tornado wrecked three homes—one brick, a pair frame, a twin-storied among the latter—and unroofed or destroyed a few barns.
 A few of the homes sustained at least F4 damage.
 Windows were smashed at a multi-story retail structure as well.
 Barns, outbuildings, and garages were wrecked along the path.
 Seven people were injured.